Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

     contributorusername:contributor_branch_name
     ```

-    Additionally, find the name of the fork
+    Additionally, find the name of the fork on the fork's page on Github.
-    on the fork's page on Github.
+    The `fork_name` may simply be `Submitty`, or the author may have chosen to another name.

 2. Next, make a local branch on your computer in your working repository